SamuelSwartzberg/flashcardifying_text_temp/ling/beyond-structural-parts/more-than-1p/interlinguistics/✔️-languages.md

 ### nativization

-»⟮nativization⟯« is a language ⟮gaining L1 speakers (from 0 to › 0)⟯.
+»⟮nativization⟯« is a languoid ⟮gaining L1 speakers (from 0 to › 0)⟯.

+## misc

+### mixed language

+»⟮A mixed language⟯« is a language ⟮combining aspects of two or more languages⟯ but not ⟮clearly deriving primarily from any single language⟯